Today has been a trial of nerves. This recipe has been tweaked until it works EVERY time. The original recipe was too frustrating.

 2 c confectioner's sugar

-CHOCOLATE FROSTING: Melt chocolate in microwave.
+CHOCOLATE FROSTING: Melt chocolate in microwave 30 seconds at a time until it’s soft 2-2.5 minutes.
+(Doing it on a small piece of parchment paper makes is easier to scrape into the mixing bowl.)
 Cream butter until fluffy.
 Blend in chocolate and vanilla, beat in sugar and milk.
 This stuff is deadly.
 Try to get most of it on the Yule log.
-OK to lick beaters afterward.
-This freezes well, but SLICE BEFORE FREEZING OR THE FROSTING WILL CRACK.
+It’s OK to lick the beaters afterwards.